 The meaning of the terms MUST, MUST NOT, SHOULD and MAY in this section and in the following sections are as defined in RFC 2119 .

-In the given context, the term "processing" means that receivers must accept incoming data and transparently provide these data to applications and services.
+In the given context, the term "processing" means that receivers must accept incoming metadata and transparently provide these metadata to applications and services.
 It does neither imply nor prescribe what applications and services finally do with the data (parse, convert, store, make searchable, display to users, etc.).

 Classes are classified as ‘Mandatory’ in section xxx if they appear as the range of one of the mandatory properties in section 4.